comicallynathan/FDH-API/README.md

 # Collaborator

-Become a collaborator, and help us achieve creative freedom! __We need support for R15.__
+Become a collaborator, and help us achieve creative freedom! ~~We need support for R15.~~ R15 is supported since 1.1.0.

 Help us index face onto the catalogue.
 [The Catalogue](https://github.com/comicallynathan/ScrewDynamicHeads).
 Zero knowledge in coding require, just basic structure.
 Just fork it, create a pull request, and we'll be on our way.